IaroslavR/scrapy-lawpath.com.au/README.md

 scrapy-lawpath.com.au
 =====================

-Scrapy spyder for https://lawpath.com.au/lawyer-network.
-Want to know more about Scrappy?
+Scrapy spider for https://lawpath.com.au/lawyer-network.
+Spider output saved in file lawers.csv Want to know more about Scrappy?
 See http://scrapy.org